Let's make Africa brighter

 First Slot

 The first slot costs USD 10 or the equivalent in local currency.
-It shows your name, address, and nationality a hero who helped in building the base upon which your country managed to move out of poverty and underdevelopment.
+It shows your name and address as one of the heroes behind saving our children/grandchildren from absolute subjugation and enslavement.

 The